jonbrick/calendar-workouts-sync/README.md

 - Use refresh token to get new access token
 - Check token expiration in error messages

+**Strava API Missing Workouts:**

+- Some workouts may not appear in API due to sync issues
+- Use `upload-gpx-file.js` as backup method
+- Download GPX file from Strava and upload manually

 **Notion Database Access:**

 - Verify integration is shared with database